-StructureMode are structural engineers founded in 2007 by Chartered structural engineer Geoff Morrow to promote and apply the power of intelligent structural engineering and creative ideas to improve design and produce thoughtful, efficient, innovative and beautiful structures.
+StructureMode are structural engineers founded in 2007 by Chartered Structural Engineer Geoff Morrow to promote and apply the power of intelligent innovative structural engineering and creative ideas to produce low-carbon, thoughtful and beautiful structures.

-We produce clear and detailed drawings, coordinated with the architecture and other disciplines, so our projects run more smoothly by giving the contractor the information they need to get on with the job.
-We also use our experience to help foresee and avoid difficulties that can lead to extra construction cost or delay.
+By producing clear, detailed and coordinated drawings, our projects run smoothly by giving the contractor the information they need to get on with the job.
+We also use our experience to help foresee and avoid difficulties, both of which help avoid increased construction costs and delay.

-We are actively engaged in engineering research, conducting practice based research and as Industry Partners with the University of Cambridge on the EPSRC Centre for Doctoral Training in Future Infrastructure and Built Environment: Resilience in a Changing World (FIBE2 CDT), as well as an Industry Collaborators with the University of Bath on their ‘Healthy Housing for Displaced Prople’ research project.
+We are actively engaged in engineering research: conducting practice-based research and publishing peer-reviewed research papers; Industry Partners with the University of Cambridge on their EPSRC Centre for Doctoral Training in Future Infrastructure and Built Environment: Resilience in a Changing World (FIBE2 CDT); and Industry Collaborators with the University of Bath on their research project ‘Healthy Housing for Displaced People’.

-We use Revit for BIM projects, plus AutoCAD, Rhino and Sketchup.
-Analysis and optimisation using Oasys GSA and Grasshopper, and connections are designed using IDEA StatiCa.
-These modelling and design tools help us quickly develop more efficient, integrated and elegant structures.
+For drawings we use Revit for BIM projects, as well as AutoCAD, Rhino and Sketchup.
+For analysis and optimisation we use Oasys GSA and Grasshopper, and connections are designed using IDEA StatiCa.
+These modern modelling and design tools help us quickly develop more efficient, integrated and elegant structures.